-2 You have no doubt been told that cramming for exams is not a good way to learn.
+&lt;sup>5 You have no doubt been told that cramming for exams is not a good way to learn.
 Spacing out learning episodes leads to improved learning in us and better habituation in worms.

-3 Human memory researchers have determined that, after exposure to an event, a process of consolidation is required for the memory to endure.
+&lt;sup>6 Human memory researchers have determined that, after exposure to an event, a process of consolidation is required for the memory to endure.
 After recalling a memory, a similar process, referred to as reconsolidation, is required (administration of a memory blocker during consolidation or reconsolidation will eradicate the memory).
-The requirement that habituating worms also must relearn after recall suggests they employ similar processes of consolidation.
+The requirement that habituating worms also must relearn after recall suggests that they employ similar processes of consolidation and reconsolidation.